omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

 For the final case, here, we use the function `bquote`.
 It works similar to `quote` but substitutes a value in where we put `.(...)`.
-So we essentially write `quote(-simplified)` except that we actually put the simplified expression inside the expression.
+So we essentially write `quote(-simplified)` except that we put the simplified expression inside the expression.

 Binary subtraction is similar to addition but with a little more work when we subtract from zero.
 Here we need to use `bquote` again: